openactive/openactive.github.io/rdfs_properties/authenticationAuthority.md

 ---

 # authenticationAuthority
-The location of the OpenID Provider or other relevant authentication authority that must be used to access the API.
+The location of the OpenID Provider that must be used to access the API.

 This property can be used on: [`pending:WebAPI`](https://pending.schema.org/WebAPI)